 Martin has done so much brilliant mental stuff in his life it’s hard to know what not to mention.
 But some of the best bits involve Russia (as an Artists Union Guest of Honour/Exhibitor Martin claims to have lived on purely illicit vodka and tomatoes for 3 weeks circa 1990), spiritual Native American guides (Great White Bears features heavily in these reminiscences), circus performers (he’s surprisingly close lipped on this – but his main logo for the time is ‘shit happens’), festival and tour set designs (Glastonbury and Sven Vaths being highlights) and procreating two wonderful sons Sam and Josh.

-In 2014 Martin came up with a genius plan to royally please himself by both propping up a bar and see his favourite musicians week-in-week-out by inventing the ‘Honey Bee Blues Club’.
-Along with a solid group of like minded reprobates Martin organises 6-8 gigs a months, hosted at a variety of venues across the city.
+In 2014 Martin came up with a genius plan to royally please himself by both propping up a bar and seeing his favourite musicians week-in-week-out by inventing the ‘Honey Bee Blues Club’.
+Along with a solid group of like minded reprobates (Paul Howell, Trent Duval, Richard Gillet and Mal Whichelow) Martin organises 6-8 gigs a months, hosted at a variety of venues across the city.
 While the focus is Blues inspired music there is a range of Psychedelia, Alternative, Rock, Americana, Rockabilly and Jazz thrown in for good measure – with local, national and international artists being hosted.
 To enjoy you’ve just gotta love good music.

 Martin is currently ‘managed’ by both his beautiful wife Nicola Harris and his agent (deviant mob-botherer) Jo Nicholson.
 ‘Management’ ensures Martin doesn’t just give his art away because people are nice.
 In our fabulous Shop you can see the many of the products of a dissolute life and by purchasing you can ensure that this rare species of artist continues to eat some food, pay essential bills and get some exercise by walking to the post office for mail outs between pints.
 For a reasonable fee Martin can be persuaded to produce bespoke pieces of art (not pictures of your pets or your nanan), so if you would like to make an especial contribution to his gas bill please get in touch – Contact and Commissions.